-For example, in the sinuses, one of the bitter taste receptors is triggered by certain bacterial byproducts, causing a production of nitric oxide and the movement of nose cilia.
-This helps to kill that specific bacteria and move it out. (article on chronic sinus infections) In other cells in your nose, sweet taste receptors also are activated by certain bacterial products.
-These sweet receptors decrease the immune response, and are linked to effects from commensal bacterial.[ref]
+For example, in the sinuses, one of the bitter taste receptors is triggered by certain bacterial byproducts, causing nitric oxide production and nose cilia movement.
+It helps to kill that specific bacteria and move it out.

 Salty and sour taste receptors are still being sorted out, and it turns out we also have taste receptors for fat.

 TAS2R38 gene: codes for the receptor linked to the taste of bitterness in broccoli, Brussels sprouts, cabbage, watercress, chard, ethanol, and PROP.[ref][ref]
 Interestingly, this taste receptor is also being studied as a target for type 2 diabetes medicines and is involved in triggering the production of bile acids.

 Check your genetic data for rs713598 (23andMe v4, v5; AncestryDNA):

 - G/G: Can taste bitter in broccoli, etc.